Isle of Dogs

 On Wednesday 3 April 2019, the Isle of Dogs Neighbourhood Planning Forum launched their formal “Regulation 14” public consultation on a new draft Neighbourhood Plan – titled ‘the Basic Plan’.

-This consultation is run by the Neighbourhood Forum.
+This consultation was run by the Neighbourhood Forum.
 For more information please visit the Isle of Dogs website.

 Draft Isle of Dogs Neighbourhood Plan decision notice